Friday, August 9, 2024

 And yet—I didn't read it.
 My taste for the genre was waning some; sure, I was rereading some favorites but not really keeping up any longer.
 Like I said, I could tell the boom was slowing down, despite some interesting works arriving.
 This was when I was getting into my hardboiled/crime/noir phase, James Ellroy, Jim Thompson, Woolrich, Cain, Chandler, James Lee Burke.
 Tastes change, you gotta go where your heart leads you.

-So when I finally got around to Wet Work last week, I wasn't sure if it gonna read like a last gasp or fresh breath.
+So when I finally got around to Wet Work last week, I wasn't sure if it was gonna read like a last gasp or a fresh breath.
 Turns out, it was neither, and it didn't need to be: it's simply a briskly-told horror novel of a zombie apocalypse.
 Ignore the "epic terror" comparison to The Stand on the cover; compared to King's mammoth-sized tome, Wet Work is a wee little rodent, scurrying about busily while getting the job done in a fraction of the pages.

 It's radiation from a comet that sets things off, akin to the space probe origins of the zombies in the original Night of the Living Dead.
 Sections of the first half resemble the early parts of the 1978 Dawn of the Dead, although these characters don't know yet that they're dealing with the undead.
 All this is no ripoff or plagiarism, however: Wet Work is an expansion of a Nutman short story of the same name, and it was first published in 1989 in the essential undead anthology Book of the Dead, borne upon us by Skipp n' Spector.
 A major work of the splatterpunk movement, it featured stories all written in the ghoulish universe of Romero's (then-) trilogy of zombie horror movie classicks.